 The Principle of Treatment Continuity requires the health plans to allow their policyholders to continue receiving treatment for a given illness or medical condition at the same facility or service provider, regardless of any changes with regard to agreements or arrangements.

-- The Principle of Treatment Continuity requires the health plans to maintain continuity of medical services (continuity of care) provided to a policyholder being treated for a given illness or medical condition regardless of any changes with regard to agreements or choice of service provider arrangements.
+- The Principle of Treatment Continuity requires the health plans to maintain continuity of medical services (continuity of care) provided to a policyholder being treated for a given illness or medical condition regardless of any changes with regard to agreements or Health Plan Choice of Service Provider Arrangements.

 - This principle is based on the notion that, in some cases, quality of care and provision of medical care at a reasonable level require maintaining continuity of a patient's medical care.